 In this blog post, I would like to explain various entities in SAP Cloud ALM and explain how they are connected

-You have things that are Project specifics such as scopes and Requirements and things that are project independent such as Release and Release versions.
+You have things that are Project specifics such as scopes and Requirements and things that are project independent such as Deployment Plan and Release.

 Something with a purpose with dates, teams, scope, requirements, features, and user stories.
 It can be used for “Continuous Implementation” which means running perpetually

 A way to depict timelines of a single Project

 The initial list comes from Activate but you can add custom phases